IgniteUI/help-topics/topics/02_Controls/igUpload/01_Working with igUpload/03_igUpload_Saving_Files_as_Stream.md

 -   The following scripts added to the `<project folder>/Views/Shared/_Layout.cshtml` file
     -   `<project folder>/Scripts/jquery-1.5.1.min.js`
     -   `<project folder>/Scripts/jquery-ui-1.8.11.min.js`
--   Infragistics Ignite UI scripts included in the project and properly referenced
+-   Infragistics %%ProductName%% scripts included in the project and properly referenced
     -   The scripts must reside in `<project folder>`Infragistics folder.
     -   The scripts must be referenced in the head tag of the `<project folder>/Views/Shared/_Layout.cshtml` file (The file is available as part of the project.):